Cowboy Coding To Professional Developer

 🏗️ JSONL Tools

 I am working on a set of tools to help me work with JSONL.
 JSONL is a simple format for working with JSON data.
 I am working on a set of tools to help me work with JSONL data.
 I will use these tools to help me work with my own data as well as help me build my own APIs.
+One of the tools I am developing is a JSONL Validator to ensure the integrity and structure of JSONL data.
 Read more about this project in my blog post about building JSONL Tools.

 🤖 Make Storytime